 My 6 meter EME project:

 After several years of gathering parts, and many blessings, this September 2013, I was able to complete my 6 meter EME project.
 However I must say, that I had many ham friends, (and a couple of non-ham friends), that had a part in this project.
 Without them this project would had stayed nothing more than dream.
 Some were directly involved.
-Many others in-directly, by motivating me to become active on 50 MHz, learn the different types propagation, answering my many questions, and nudging me to go bit further.
+A few others in-directly, by motivating me to become active on 50 MHz, to learn the different types propagation, answering my many questions, and nudging me to go bit further.

 A speical thanks to a few SKs.
 I miss them now, and will always do so: Lloyd W3CDY, John W5UWB, and Bud W5HBO.